zhangwentao/notebook/nodejs-stream.md

 ## Buffering

-Both Writable and Readable streams will store data in an internal buffer
+Both Writable and Readable streams will store data in an internal buffer.

+- Data is buffered in Readable streams **when the implementation calls `stream.push(chunk)`**.